chcosta/arcade/src/Microsoft.DotNet.Build.Tasks.NuGet/README.md

 Version                  | string      | The package version to use.
 Overrides any value in .nuspec or `Properties`.
 Properties               | string[]    | Provides substitution in the nuspec for variables using `$varName$` syntax.
 Input should be "key=value" pairs.
 BasePath                 | string      | The base path to use for any relative paths in the &lt;files&gt; section of nuspec.
-Dependencies             | ITaskItem[] | Dependencies to add to the &lt;dependencies&gt; section of the spec.
-Metadata 'TargetFramework' can be specified to put dependencies into groups with targetFramework set.
+Dependencies             | ITaskItem[] | Dependencies to add to the &lt;dependencies&gt; section of the spec. <br> Metadata 'TargetFramework' can be specified to put dependencies into groups with targetFramework set.<br> These dependencies augment any dependencies listed explicitly in the .nuspec file.
 PackageFiles             | ITaskItem[] | Files to add to the package.
-Must specify the PackagePath metadata.
+Must specify the PackagePath metadata. <br> These files augment any files listed explicitly in the .nuspec file.
 IncludeEmptyDirectories  | boolean     | Pack empty directories.
 Packages                 | ITaskItem[] | **[Output]** The full path to package files created.